Deriving Neural Scaling Laws from the statistics of natural language: Theory: data-limited scaling exponents from natural language statistics

 where $\mathcal{E}_n(P)$ measures the suboptimal use of the $n$-th past token (see~\autoref{app:theory} for a derivation).
 The terms in the decomposition represent the two aforementioned learning mechanisms: increasing the prediction time horizon $n^*(P)$, which reduces $H_{n^*(P)}$, or improving the prediction within the horizon, which reduces the $\mathcal{E}_n(P)$'s.

-\textbf{Data-limited scaling exponent} To turn~\autoref{eq:loss-decomp} into a prediction of the data-limited scaling law, we resort to two empirically-motivated hypotheses about the decay of the next token conditional entropy $H_n$ with the length $n$ of the conditioning context, and the decay of token-token correlation strength $\| C(n)\|_{\mathrm{op}}$ with the time separation $n$.
+\textbf{Language statistics.} To turn~\autoref{eq:loss-decomp} into a prediction of the data-limited scaling law, we resort to two empirically-motivated hypotheses about the decay of the next token conditional entropy $H_n$ with the length $n$ of the conditioning context, and the decay of token-token correlation strength $\| C(n)\|_{\mathrm{op}}$ with the time separation $n$.
 Namely,